Plant DetailShow Menu

 Tags:

-#deciduous#rain garden#native tree#nectar plant#salt tolerant#yellow leaves#winter interest#tsc#fall interest#year-round interest#showy fruits#stream banks#specialized bees#fire low flammability#NC native#deer resistant#bushy#children's garden#pond garden#playground plant#edible fruits#pollinator plant#Braham Arboretum#fantz#larval host plant#food source fall#food source nectar#food source pollen#Coastal FACW#Piedmont Mountains FACW#fall color yellow#wet soils tolerant#bird friendly#nectar plant late spring#food source soft mast fruit#butterfly friendly#nectar plant midspring#tsc-s#bee friendly#winter fruits#Audubon#shrub borders#landscape plant sleuths course#hedge#wildlife friendly#cpp#hs111#hs303
+#deciduous#rain garden#native tree#nectar plant#salt tolerant#yellow leaves#winter interest#tsc#fall interest#year-round interest#showy fruits#stream banks#specialized bees#fire low flammability#NC native#deer resistant#bushy#children's garden#pond garden#playground plant#edible fruits#pollinator plant#Braham Arboretum#fantz#larval host plant#food source fall#food source nectar#food source pollen#Coastal FACW#Piedmont Mountains FACW#fall color yellow#wet soils tolerant#bird friendly#nectar plant late spring#food source soft mast fruit#butterfly friendly#nectar plant midspring#tsc-s#bee friendly#winter fruits#Audubon#shrub borders#landscape plant sleuths course#hedge#wildlife friendly#cpp#hs111#hs303#illustration

 • Attributes: